 I’ve seen more than one minister with a crusade regarding a specific subject fall by the wayside.
 One minister built his ministry around saving marriages.
 For twenty years, his conferences proved helpful at salvaging many a shipwrecked relationship.
 Apparently, he didn’t follow his own advice.
 Divorce ended his marriage and ministry.

 Another minister focused his ministry on preserving the messages and biographies of famous preachers.
 He believed clergy could learn how to have a successful ministry studying the success and failures of these men and women.
 He was wrong.
 His homosexual affair ended his ministry.

-“Pray one hour a day” reverberated through out Christendom in the 80’s.
+“Pray one hour a day” reverberated throughout Christendom in the 1980s.
 The man who lead this crusade had proof.
 He prayed one hour a day and became the pastor of a large church that sprang up practically overnight.
 Was his church a beautiful flower in God’s garden or a weed uprooted when his church fell apart practically overnight?

 Okay.
 Enough examples!
 I’ll leave you with a question.

 When will Christians learn that it’s not what goes in us that defiles us but what comes out of our mouths?